Faculty Leader: Mrs L Hennigan

-- Year 8 Pop Art Project is introduced in Year 8 and builds upon the skills the students have learnt in Year 7, students will look at four famous Pop Art artists and incorporate them to produce a 2D or 3D fabric outcome using a range of new direct techniques including felting and hand stitching.
+- YR 8- Pop Art Project is introduced in Year 8 and builds upon the skills the students have learnt in Year 7.
+Students will look at 4 famous Pop Art artists and incorporate their work to produce a 2D/3D practical outcome using a range of new direct and 3D techniques as well as some surface pattern embellishment.

-- Year 9 Wearable Art Project- this project allows the students to not only continue with the DT curriculum but also helps them learn transferable skills that will help them transition on to the GCSE Art and Design Textiles course.
-Students will look at a range of famous artists and incorporate their work into a 2D or 3D wearable art piece using a range of techniques including a range of direct techniques, needle felting, free machine embroidery and e-textiles.
+- YR 9- Wearable Art Project- this project allows the students to not only continue with the DT curriculum but also helps them learn transferable skills that will help them transition on to the GCSE Art and Design Textiles course.
+Students will look at a range of famous artists and incorporate their work into a 2D/3D wearable art piece using a range of techniques including a range of direct techniques, needle felting, free machine embroidery and e-textiles.

 Key Stage 4

 At Key Stage 4 students can choose to study AQA GCSE Art and Design: Textiles.
 This course provides students with a range of creative, exciting and stimulating opportunities to develop and explore their personal interests in Textiles.
 Students will create designs and products for woven, knitted, stitched, printed or decorative textiles.
 Throughout their work, students will apply knowledge and understanding on the way sources inspire the development of ideas relevant to textile design through cultural, social, historical, contemporary and environmental issues where necessary to produce a personal response.

 The GCSE course has two components, a portfolio and an externally set assignment, culminating in a 10-hour supervised practical exam.
-Students will complete three portfolio projects using the following themes to produce a creative and meaningful outcome:
+Students will complete two portfolio projects using the following themes to produce a creative and meaningful outcome: